aimfeld/ZendDiCompiler/README.md

 We add the example source directory as a scan directory for DiWrapper.
 Since `ServiceB` has a parameter of unspecified type, we have to specify a value to inject.
-A better approach for `ServiceB` would be to require the `Config` in its constructor and retrieve the parameter from there, so we wouldn't need to specify a di instance configuration.
+A better approach for `ServiceB` would be to require the `Config` in its constructor and retrieve the parameter from there, so we wouldn't need to specify an instance configuration.
 The [configuration](https://github.com/aimfeld/di-wrapper/blob/master/config/example.config.php) for our example looks like this: